graphql-java/graphql-java-extended-validation/README.md

 > use 14.0.1 or above for graphql-java 14.x and above

-Its currently available from JCenter repo and Maven central is pending.
+Its currently available from JCenter repo and Maven central.

 # SDL @Directive constraints